 - High-grade drill results near the surface in the pit area obtained from fan drilling (a recent change in drill patterns) including 11.45 g/t gold over 33 meters and 7.67 g/t gold over 15 meters.

 - New discoveries from successful drilling at underground targets such as the Genesis target (8.39 g/t gold over 6 meters including 12.41 g/t gold over 4 meters).

-- Exploration in other areas along strike indicates the potential to find more high-grade gold on the property since only 20% of the strike length has been explored so far.
+- Exploration in other areas along the strike indicates the potential to find more high-grade gold on the property since only 20% of the strike length has been explored so far.